 When you are ready to bake the bread, put the loaf on a sheet of parchment paper large enough that you can use it as a sling to lower the bread into the Dutch oven.
 Carefully take the Dutch oven out of the oven and put it on a heat-resistant surface.

 Remove the lid and use the parchment paper “sling” to lower the bread into the Dutch oven.
 Replace the cover and put your beautiful rustic loaf of bread into the oven to bake.

-Bake the bread with the cover in place for half an hour while the steam that forms works its magic.
+Bake the bread with the cover for half an hour while the steam that forms works its magic.
 The steam gives the rustic loaf its characteristic texture.
-Finally, remove the lid and bake it for about fifteen minutes longer until the crust crisps and browns to a lovely honey gold color.
+Finally, remove the lid and bake it for about fifteen minutes longer until the crust crisps and browns to a lovely honey-gold color.
 Voila!
 You have created your very own beautiful, professional-looking rustic loaf!
 Let it cool a bit before slicing it with a serrated knife.

 Just look at all those butter-catching craters! 😍 This bread is a perfect accompaniment for soup, makes wonderfully chewy sandwiches, toasts beautifully, and is ideal for a panini press!
 So easy you can make it often!
 My friends go crazy when I give them a loaf, and I love doing it!

 No Dutch Oven No Problem Here Are Some Workarounds For You

 Not every kitchen has a Dutch oven but don’t let that stop you from baking this glorious rustic loaf!
 The things a Dutch oven offers are tall, thick walls and a snugly fitting lid that holds the steam inside.
 The steam produced inside the pot is the key to creating the crisp crust and chewy middle.